Law Clerk Job Openings – including Remote Options

 - Assisting with some administrative tasks as needed.

 Required Qualifications and Experience:

-Knowledge of domestic violence law and/or family law strongly preferred, either through course work
+- Knowledge of domestic violence law and/or family law strongly preferred, either through course work or work experience;

 Law clerks are unpaid but may be eligible for funding or course credit through their law school.

 To Apply: Applications will be accepted on a rolling basis, and reviewed as received, until the position is filled.
 Students are encouraged to apply early in the process.
 To apply, please email or mail a cover letter, resume and transcript to: